Five EU interior ministers want quotas for shipwrecked refugees | DW | 22.09.2019

 It is unclear how many people the other conference participants might be willing to take in.
 To date, France has refused to open its ports to rescue ships, though the Maltese interior minister has suggested it should.

-Last week in Berlin, Seehofer announced that no binding agreements on quotas would be made in Malta, "That will be a tough job."
+Last week in Berlin, Seehofer announced that no binding agreements on quotas would be made in Malta: "That will be a tough job."
 A final answer is expected on October 8, when EU interior ministers meet in Luxembourg.
 Initially, 12 countries announced a willingness to abide by the preliminary distribution model.
-"I hope that the EU's three largest countries will be the locomotive to which a number of other member states can couple their wagons," said Seehofer.
+"I hope that the EU's three largest countries will be the locomotive to which a number of other member states can couple their wagons," Seehofer said.

 Salvini's failed policies